artsy/README/playbooks/kubernetes/app-resource-tuning.md

 ### CPU Request
 - Set it to as much as the app (pod) actually uses most of the time.
 Find that out by monitoring usage over weeks (see below).
 - Set it to at least 200m cpu's even if the app uses less than that.
 - Cap it at 1 cpu, but if the app can take advantage of more than 1 cpu, give it more but no more than 2.
+The more CPU's requested, the harder it is for k8s to find room to fit the pod.

-More load is handled by HPA adding pods.
+When load exceeds what 1 pod can handle, HPA adds another pod, and so forth.

 ### CPU Limit
 - For critical apps such as Gravity, leave it, do not set it.
 The benefit is that when workload spikes, the pods can handle the load by using any idle CPU on the node, over what it requested.
 When HPA has kicked-in and added more pods, utilization per pod should go back to normal.